paintdotnet/PaintDotNet.Quantization/README.md

 In the final stage of reduction, all of the leaf nodes are gathered into a list and sorted by their weight (`pixelCount`).
 Nodes with the lowest weight, which store information about colors that were seen less often in the image, are reduced first.
 Because many nodes could have the same weight, tie-breaking for the sort order is done by comparing the hash code of the node's output color at high precision (32-bit floating point per component).
 This is done via the `ColorRgb96Float` struct in this repo's code.

 Using the hash code achieves a pseudo-random balancing to the order that nodes are reduced.
 I contemplated other balancing criteria, but ultimately nothing was satisfactory.
-It has some benefits, especially around being straightfowardly portable to other platforms, languages, compilers.
+It has some benefits, especially around being straightforwardly portable to other platforms, languages, compilers.

 I'm not fully convinced that reducing low-weight nodes first is the best approach, nor that using the color's hash code for tie-breaking the sort order is.
 However, it's a simple approach that is easy to change and experiment with, and it does produce good looking results.